ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Some fixes, styling and enhancements for Media-Player.
 * (sbormann) Added option to hide play, pause and stop icon for Media-Player.
 * (sbormann) Added function repeat one to Media-Player.
-* (sbormann) Maquee is only restarting, if the value of a state has really changed.
+* (sbormann) Made restarting, if the value of a state has really changed.
 * (sbormann) Fixed crash when some ids of linked views were missing.
-* (sbormann) Added targetValues to custom configuration, which allows to send changes of a state to different target-datapoints.
+* (sbormann) Added targetValues to custom configuration, which allows to send changes of a state to different target-data points.

 ### 1.1.0 (2020-06-13)
 * (sbormann) Added Media-Player.

 ### 1.0.1 (2020-06-10)
 * (sbormann) Fixed month for timestamps.
-* (sbormann) You can now chose if values are linked states or constants.
+* (sbormann) You can now choose if values are linked states or constants.
 * (sbormann) Added the ability to use variables in device-names.

 ### 1.0.0 (2020-06-01)